Implementing the Oregon Energy Strategy

 Engagement

-ODOE is now accepting public comment through 5 p.m. on March 20, 2026 on both this report and the Report on Siting and Permitting Large-Scale Electricity Infrastructure.
+ODOE held a public comment period through March 20, 2026, on both this report and the Report on Siting and Permitting Large-Scale Electricity Infrastructure and compiled the public comments received.

-After the first round of public comments, ODOE will review comments and prepare draft reports to share for a second round of public comments.
+Next, ODOE will prepare draft reports to share for a second round of public comments.
 Sign up to receive email notices about future comment opportunities.

 Meetings